-- Part I introduces the P&Gs user to the context in which they are developed.
-Part of this context is the important extent at which ITTO has developed approaches and tools for the sustainable management of tropical forests - Part II provides an overview of the Principles', connectivity with ITTO's C&I - Part III describes the Principles and respective Guidelines and Recommended Actions. - A glossary of terms used in this document is presented in the annex, also a list of references and sources for further background and deepening of understanding.
+- Part I introduces the user of these voluntary guidelines to the context in which they are developed.
+Part of this context is the important extent at which ITTO has developed approaches and tools for the sustainable management of tropical forests - Part II provides an overview of the Guiding Principles', connectivity with ITTO's C&I - Part III describes the Guiding principles and respective Guidelines and Recommended Actions. - A glossary of terms used in this document is presented in the annex, also a list of references and sources for further background and deepening of understanding.